You've discovered a bug or something else you want to change in Matplotlib — excellent!

 Create an account on GitHub if you do not already have one.

-Fork the project repository: click on the 'Fork' button near the top of the page.
+Fork the project repository by clicking on the Fork button near the top of the page.
 This creates a copy of the code under your account on the GitHub server.

 Clone this copy to your local disk: